Study Questiions of Quiz #2

 reasonable.

-5. Describe
+5.

-the different purposes and approaches to getting a stratified sample.
-How can stratified sampling lead to a poor
+Describe the different purposes and approaches to getting a stratified

-representation of the population parameters?
+to a poor representation of the population parameters?

-6. Describe
+6.

-the process of NHST and tell the possible outcomes.
+Describe the process of NHST and tell the possible outcomes.
 (Be sure to tell what this acronym means.)

-7. Discriminate
+7.

-analysis?
+particular analysis?

-8. Describe
+8.

-the univariate significance tests applied to quantitative & qualitative
+Describe the univariate significance tests applied to

-data, including the H0:, usual RH:, and the two different ways these test are
+usual RH:, and the two different ways these test are often applied.

 ANOVA

-9. Describe
+9.

-the three bivariate significance test we will be using in this class and how to
+Describe the three bivariate significance test we will

-decide which one to use.
+be using in this class and how to decide which one to use.

 10. State

 the generic H0: for each of the three types of significance tests.
-Tell the parts that are common to the H0:s of
+Tell the parts that are common to the H0:s of all three tests and what part of each is specific to

-are the possible RH: and outcomes for an ANOVA analysis?
-(Be sure to cover all the possible decision
+11. What are the possible RH: and outcomes for an ANOVA

-errors.)
+possible decision errors.)

-12. When
+12. When can

-can the results of an ANOVA be used to test each of the major types of research
+the results of an ANOVA be used to test each of the major types of research

-hypotheses? (attributive, associative
+hypotheses? (attributive,

-& causal)
+associative & causal)

-13. Compare
+13.

-models (kinds of data, null hypotheses, possible values).
+ANOVA models (kinds of data, null hypotheses, possible values).

 Pearson's r & X²

-are the possible RH: and outcomes for a Pearson's correlation analysis?
-(Be sure to cover all the possible decision
+14. What are the possible RH: and outcomes for a Pearson's

 15. When